josharce/bloc-jams-angular/README.md

 Synopsis
 ========

-Bloc-Jams-Angular is a digital music player like Spotify, built with Angular.JS.
+Bloc-Jams-Angular is a digital music player like Spotify, built with AngularJS.

 Motivation
 ----------

-This project was created to help practice and solidify my understanding of Angular.JS development while reusing and refactoring HTML, CSS and Javascript created in a previous project.
+This project was created to help practice and solidify my understanding of AngularJS development while reusing and refactoring HTML, CSS and Javascript created in a previous project.

 Author
 ------